leanflutter/awesome-flutter-desktop/README.md

 - [awesome-flutter](https://github.com/Solido/awesome-flutter) - An awesome list that curates the best Flutter libraries, tools, tutorials, articles and more.
 - [awesome-flutter-linux](https://github.com/jpnurmi/awesome-flutter-linux) - A curated list of awesome Linux-specific Flutter packages and projects.

+## Tools
+- [flutter_distributor](https://github.com/leanflutter/flutter_distributor) - A complete tool for packaging and publishing your Flutter apps.

 <!-- AWESOME_LIST_MAKER -->